sds/overcommit/README.md

 ## Contributing

 Pull requests and issues are welcome.
-Although spec coverage is minimal at the moment, new features should ship with tests so that we can avoid breaking them in the future.
+New features should ship with tests so that we can avoid breaking them in the future.

 ## License